 More and more, we're seeing vintage treasures co-mingle with modern decorations, creating a look that is completely one-of-a-kind — from geometric ceramics on a midcentury modern shelf to an antique work of art hung alongside framed prints found on Etsy.
 So, what's the appeal?
 Why would you mix vintage and modern home decor?
 For starters, it's a great approach for those who don't want to commit to an all-vintage look that can get antiquated in a hurry.
 Additionally, it's an ideal solution for homeowners or renters who are drawn to both design styles.

 Video of the Day

-To help you combine the two looks, here are eight fresh and inventive ways to show off your vintage and modern finds in the same space.
+To help you combine antique and modern looks, here are 15 fresh and inventive ways to show off all of your treasures (both old and new) in the same space.

-1. Center your room's design around your vintage piece.
+1. Center the room's design around a vintage piece.

 You know that feeling — the one when you're walking through a thrift shop and you spot that piece?
 The vintage table, bar cart, or credenza that's eluded you for years?
 If it makes your heart go pitter-patter when you see it, take it home and make it the focus of the room.
 That's what Carrie of Dream Green DIY did with a bar cabinet she scored at an antique market.
 It looks flawless among modern pieces like a hip DIY wall hanging and a sleek, gold lamp.

 In any space, you can choose a combination of modern and visually interesting vintage pieces that carry weathered hues and patinated finishes, as if the room has been lived in for decades.
 In a small bath belonging to designer Heather Bullard, all of the key elements have a well-loved appearance complete with nicks, rust, and intentional tarnishing.